belgif/thematic/URI/iceg_uri_standard_draft.md

 ### Fragment identifiers

-Components with type **ns** may use fragment identifiers in order to define all terms from one particular controlled list of vocabulary into one single web document.
+Components with type **ns** may use fragment identifiers in order to define all terms from a particular vocabulary into one single web document.
 The fragment identifier component of the URI allows adding an indirect identification after the ‘**#**’ of the resource described in the corresponding resource identified before the ‘**#**’.

 Example: